ThierrySans/CSCC69/tutorials/04/README.md

 8. (Multiple donations) What should line `priority_donate_multiple.c:39` and line `42` print out and why?

 9. (Multiple donations) What should line `priority_donate_multiple.c:48` print out and why?

-10. What are the similarities and main difference between Priority Scheduling and the Multilevel Feedback Queue (a.k.a the advanced scheduler)?